Hendrik Vermeulen: Fashion career

 In 2015 the Hendrik Vermeulen House received its first invitation to New York and Milan Fashion Week through FTL Moda.
 This gave the prêt-à-porter label Simply Vermeulen, the opportunity to explore the field of Prêt-à-Couture, in a collection entitled "Smoke and Mirrors".
 The Couture house added a new element to its already wide spectrum of techniques, by working with African antelope leather from ethical source.
 During the NYFW presentation, Hendrik welcomed the inclusion of disabled models (that he calls: differently abled models) to the runway.
 Using the media attention gathered for this collection, Hendrik spoke out about the unhealthy way the fashion industry is forcing people to look at themselves in comparison to the highly edited, unobtainable perfection depicted in High Fashion Campaigns.

 Later in the same year, an invitation to showcase at AltaRoma / World of Fashion was presented again, this was the start of a collaboration with a non-profit ocean conservation initiative headed by Hendrik Vermeulen's close friend Hanli Prinsloo, the "I Am Water Ocean Conservation" foundation, through a collection of the same title.
 This also reignited a past passion of Hendrik's, music.
 Hendrik wrote a poem based on the ocean, and composed a song entitled Ndingamanzi ('I Am Water' in Xhosa), in his home based recording studio, which he subsequently recorded with two prominent South African artists: Zolani Mahola and Bianca LeGrange.
 This song was released in New York at the Vanderbilt Hall on the day of the fashion presentation during American World Champion swimmer and I Am Water Foundation Program Director Peter Marshall's introduction speech, with part of the profits of the song and fashion sale going to the foundation.

 The 2016 "I Am Water" collection was used as a way to show the skills of the Vermeulen House as it comprised four collections in one: Swimwear, Resort, Prêt-à-Couture and Couture.
-It was showcased at the historic and iconic Vanderbilt Hall, at New York Central Station under the umbrella of FTL Moda and in partnership with the Christopher & Dana Reeve Foundation as well as Global Disability Inclusion.
+It was showcased at Vanderbilt Hall, at New York Central Station under the umbrella of FTL Moda and in partnership with the Christopher & Dana Reeve Foundation as well as Global Disability Inclusion.
 This runway show was named one of the most exciting moments in history due to the first ever international catwalk and participation of Australian Down Syndrome Model, Madeline Stuart and the promotion of "differently abled" models; some of them, like congenital amputee model Shaholly Ayers, having since made career following the event.
-Hendrik again made use of the very high number of news coverage to bring light to discrimination against minorities.
+Hendrik again made use of the news coverage to bring light to discrimination against minorities.